-While these efforts were promising, OCFS' first-year review of C2H and various stakeholders noted that ACS had overestimated its provider readiness, based on their past work with children in the child welfare system or the operation of non-secure detention facilities.42 According to one individual involved in the early implementation, the particularities of the juvenile justice system were not fully appreciated or recognized in program design.
+While these efforts were promising, OCFS' first-year review of C2H and various stakeholders noted that ACS had overestimated its provider readiness, based on their past work with children in the child welfare system or the operation of non-secure detention facilities.35 According to one individual involved in the early implementation, the particularities of the juvenile justice system were not fully appreciated or recognized in program design.
 Specifically, the monitoring role that courts play in cases of youth whose cases were pending was not a factor for youth once they were adjudicated and placed in a facility.
 The absence of a juvenile justice "hammer" - or even an equivalent alternative placement to which youth could be transferred - was challenging for providers.
-This lack of experience most clearly manifested itself in high rates of AWOLs during the initial months of implementation (see further discussion under Area 3 of this chapter).
-According to both OCFS and city officials, two contracts were ended and a third contractor voluntarily gave up its contract (NYS OCFS, 2014; Sapien, 2015).
+This lack of experience most clearly manifested itself in high rates of AWOLs during the initial months of implementation (See discussion in Addressing AWOLs later in this chapter).
+According to both OCFS and city officials, two contracts were ended and a third contractor voluntarily gave up its contract (NYS OCFS 2014; Sapien 2015).